saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 ![](/assets/images/information-horizons-about-me.png)

+#### Unique Identifiers.
 Firstly, there's the direct data that uniquely identifies me: my name, address, phone number, IP address.

-Unique Identifiers.
+#### Behaviour data.
 Then, there's the data about me.
 My likes, my behaviours, who I communicate with and what we talk about, my whereabouts.

-Behaviour data.
+#### Derived data.
 From that, statistical systems can work out my psychology, my intentions, my health, my politics, even into the future.
-Derived data.

 It's important to recognise that each subsequent layer makes the last one no longer needed.
 So if someone has your Personal data, they don't need Unique Identifiers from you anymore.
 (They can just match your patterns.)
 If they have Derived Data, they can delete your Personal Data and still know everything about you.

+This is why Facebook experimented with [turning on people's microphones to listen in on them](http://www.forbes.com/sites/kashmirhill/2014/05/22/facebook-wants-to-listen-in-on-what-youre-doing/), but then found they could get the same Derived Data models through other means.

+(They later said microphone activation was only for specific features, but they had already automatically turned on those features without consent.)

 ### Information that changes me